brookefelsheim/bios-611-project/README.md

 docker run -e PASSWORD=your_password_here --rm -p 8787:8787 -v $(pwd):/home/rstudio -t project-env
 ```

 Then, to connect to the machine on port 8787, enter localhost:8787 in your browser.
+Enter rstudio as the username along with the unique password you created.